In case you’re ever stuck in the dark: Here are some illuminating answers.

 If your light still isn’t working even with new or charged batteries, proceed to the next two steps:

 - If the date of purchase is less than 24 months ago, please contact the retailer whom you bought your light from.
 Your retailer will check if the problem is covered by the warranty.

 - If the purchase date is more than 24 months ago, then please use the support form on our website and fill it out accurately.
 You will find it here.

-My new torch is heating up when left on the Constant Light function over a long period of time.
+My new torch is heating up when left on the Constant Light mode over a long period of time.
 Is something wrong with it?

 Our new range of headlamps and torches have been created with the technological advantage of over 20 years of LED lighting experience.